-For almost as long as the event has been held, the ACARC will once again assist the Ashe County Chamber of Commerce with communications efforts for the Blue Ridge Brutal 100 on Saturday, August 19, 2023.
-The club will also assist with communications for the Inaugural Lansing Hellbender Multi-Surface Bike Ride on Saturday, September 9th, 2020.
+For almost as long as the event has been held, the ACARC will once again assist the Ashe County Chamber of Commerce with communications efforts for the Blue Ridge Brutal 100 on Saturday, August 16, 2025.
+The club will also assist with communications for the Lansing Hellbender Multi-Surface Bike Ride on Saturday, September 13th, 2025 Thanks to Kelly St. Germain at Germain Media for the photo.

 The Tyack estate is near milepost